Army Community Service

 In addition to ACS staff, a Military Family Life Consultant (MFLC) serves the Brussels community and is always available to provide support and a listening ear to those in need of a helping professional.
 The MFLC can be reached at 011 32 (0) 497 653 738.

 Relocation Readiness -- Provides resources and tools to help you with permanent change of station (PCS) and post-move orientations.
-These orientations include the Deputy Garrison Manager's Welcome, a community overview, briefings by agencies, a class and an outing to learn how to use public transportation, a guided tour of a local hospital and of a local grocery store, info about local customs and culture, helpful basic phrases and vocabulary in French and/or Flemish.
+These orientations include the Deputy Garrison Manager's USAG Benelux Brussels Site Brief, a class and an outing to learn how to use public transportation, a guided tour of a local hospital and of a local grocery store, info about local customs and culture, helpful basic phrases and vocabulary in French and/or Flemish.
 We maintain a loan closet from which families may borrow basic household goods as well as a microwave.

-We do not provide classes on move-related topics such as buying or selling homes.
+Financial Readiness-- offers classes on move related topics such as buying or selling homes.